phelucko/cognito-serverless-demo/README.md

 1. Run `npm install` to install the required packages.
 2. Run `cdk bootstrap`.
 This is required to deploy the necessary resources (e.g. S3 bucket) required by CDK.
 3. Run `cdk deploy`.
-This deploys most of the resources used in this demo including Cognito User Pool, Lambda function, API Gateway.
+This deploys most of the resources used in this demo including Cognito User Pool, Lambda function, API Gateway, S3 bucket for the React app, and CloudFront Distribution.

 # Identity Pool

-Because the current version of CDK doesn't support Cognito Identity Pool, we need to create and configure it manually.
+Because the current version (`1.69.0`) of CDK doesn't support Cognito Identity Pool, we need to create and configure it manually.

 1. From the Cognito main page, click **Manage Identity Pools**, then click **Create new identity pool**.
 2. Under Authentication Providers, enter the `User Pool ID` and `App Client ID` created in the earlier steps.